Optimize Your Staffing Decisions By Using In-Depth Work Style & Personality Assessment Tools

 4. Common warning signs: When a representative uses absolute statements when describing human behavior, like “People are all the same” or “People don’t change.”
 This will convey what their level of understanding of the human personality is.
 Or when someone claims that their profile is 98 or 99% accurate, which rarely can be clinically supported.
 If you hear this, ask how the data was collected.

 5. Career matching: Some organizations claim to know what the perfect “sales person” or “secretary” is from a personality perspective.
-Ask how many careers and man with arrowsoccupations have been studied; is the database validated by outside organizations or only by “applied in-house studies.”
+Ask how many careers and occupations have been studied; is the database validated by outside organizations or only by “applied in-house studies.”
 “Ideal” is very difficult to define due to the variance of geography, job history, and education.
 What is most important is if the individual has a similar thought pattern that meets the criteria within the job description.

 6. Number of clinical studies conducted by major universities and there should be multiple studies for validation purposes.